noopur-zambare/Progetto---Project-Management-Website/README.md

 * MongoDB
 * React JS
 * Node JS
+* JavaScript
 * CSS
 * HTML
-*

 ### Features ###
+This website ensures the valid authentication of users.
 This website allows admin to :
 * Add new project
 * Update projects
 * Delete existing projects